 While the amount may appear small, the structure introduces new cost layers and operational complexity, especially for brands shipping bundles or mixed carts.

-The €3 duty, which takes effect on July 1, 2026, and applies to goods valued under €150, is part of a broader EU customs overhaul, with additional reforms expected as the region moves toward a more centralized and standardized approach to ecommerce imports.
+The €3 duty, which took effect on July 1, 2026, and applies to goods valued under €150, is part of a broader EU customs overhaul, with additional reforms expected as the region moves toward a more centralized and standardized approach to ecommerce imports.
+For an ongoing guide on EU customs changes see: EU Customs Changes 2026: An Ongoing Guide for Ecommerce Imports

-Fees Are Already Rolling Out at the Country Level
+Fees Are Rolling Out at the Country Level

 Even ahead of the EU-wide changes, several countries have already introduced new fees on ecommerce imports.